 Making Family and Community Connections -- a website that explains how to create partnerships among schools, parents, and members of the local community.

-Involvement in Education -- a website with information on how
+for Parent Involvement in Education -- a website with

 Critical Issue: Supporting Ways Parents Can Become Involved In Schools -- good ideas from a number of experts.